 In order to provide the data required by the mobile equipment management activities outlined in the previous clauses, the MSC server shall be capable of producing IMEI tickets for each of the following events:

-usage of a blacklisted IMEI;
+usage of a blocklisted IMEI;

-usage of a greylisted IMEI;
+usage of a tracklisted IMEI;

-usage of an IMEI not found on the white list.
+usage of an IMEI not found on the allow list.

-An observed IMEI ticket is generated whenever greylisted, blacklisted or non-white listed mobile equipment is detected during an IMEI check.
+An observed IMEI ticket is generated whenever tracklisted, blocklisted or non-allow listed mobile equipment is detected during an IMEI check.
 The purpose of the ticket is to link the mobile equipment under observation with its current user (IMSI).
 The ticket also includes information describing when and where the equipment was used to enable the tracking of such equipment.
 Finally, if the ticket was triggered by a call attempt, a call reference is provided in order to locate the corresponding CDR.

 The IMEI tickets are generated by the MSC server performing the IMEI check